Healthy New Jersey

 Healthy New Jersey’s Connection to Healthy People

-Healthy People provides science-based, national goals and objectives with 10-year targets designed to guide national health promotion and disease prevention efforts to improve the health of all people in the United States.
-For four decades, Healthy People has established benchmarks and monitored progress over time in order to:
+Prior to accreditation, Healthy New Jersey (HNJ) was modeled after the federal Healthy People initiative.
+Healthy People (HP) provides science-based, national goals and objectives with 10-year targets designed to guide national health promotion and disease prevention efforts to improve the health of all people in the United States.
+For more than four decades, HP has established benchmarks and monitored progress over time in order to:

 • Identify nationwide health improvement priorities.